Zak McKracken and the Alien Mindbenders: Development

 Zak McKracken and the Alien Mindbenders was developed and published by Lucasfilm Games.
 It was the second game to use the SCUMM engine, after Maniac Mansion.
+David Fox later noted that the game's scope required major updates to the SCUMM engine and faced severe technical constraints on the Atari 800, where the team had to optimize the code to fit within 48KB of RAM.
 Like Maniac Mansion, Zak McKracken was initially developed for the Commodore 64 and ported later to other systems.
 The project was led by David Fox, with Matthew Alan Kane as the co-designer and co-programmer.
 Fox consulted with New Age writer David Spangler for the game materials.
 The game was originally meant to be more serious, resembling the Indiana Jones series, but Ron Gilbert persuaded David Fox to increase the humorous aspects of the game.
 The game was consequently heavily inspired by many popular theories about aliens, ancient astronauts, and mysterious civilizations.
 The many places visited in the game are common hotspots for these ideas, such as the pyramids of Egypt and Mexico, Lima, Stonehenge, the Bermuda Triangle, and the Face on Mars.
 The Skolarians are based on the Greys alien, while the Caponians (a name derived from "Al Capone") are primarily based on the Men in Black, with their Cadillac-shaped spaceship and Elvis-themed leader (nicknamed "The King").
 The Caponians also have heads shaped like Easter Island's Moai statues.
+Fox aimed to blend his authentic interest in New Age concepts with "pseudo-science" elements, intentionally using a humorous lens to create the game's unique narrative atmosphere.